dropseed/commitstat/README.md

 check whether the number has increased or decreased from the previous commit or main branch, and then report a pass/fail status on GitHub.

-Can be used to check test coverage, typing coverage, file sizes, and more.

 ```console
 $ commitstat coverage-report.txt --regex "\| Total\s*\|\s*([\d\.]+%)" --goal increase --name coverage
 ```